jtheardw/mantissa/README.md

 ## Strength

 ### Lichess
-As of this writing, Mantissa is currently between 2050 and 2200 lichess ELO in most formats and is slowly getting stronger.
+As of this writing, Mantissa is currently between 2050 and 2300 lichess ELO in most formats and is slowly getting stronger.
 Lichess ELO does not seem to have a straightforward conversion into CCRL/CEGT/etc ratings, however.

 ### CCRL

-Mantissa currently holds a blitz ELO rating of 2667 on CCRL.
+Mantissa currently holds a blitz ELO rating of 2667 on CCRL (as of version 2.1.1).
 This score may fluctuate in the future, as this is its first entry on the list.

 ## Features